WalterNadalin/ParallelJacobi/aux/background.md

 2. Setup the initial constant boundary conditions.
-The value at the lower left hand corner of the of the grid will be fixed at 100.00, and the value ascending and to the right will be set to a linear gradient reaching zero at the opposite corners (see Figure 1).
+The value at the lower left hand corner of the of the grid will be fixed at 100.00, and the value ascending and to the right will be set to a linear gradient reaching zero at the opposite corners (see [Figure1]).
 The rest of the borders will be fixed at zero.
 Please note, these boundaries will remain constant throughout the simulation.